beansprout88/simsToolkit/README.md

 Toolkit for analysis of ToF-SIMS mass spectrometry images

-sims_toolkit.R contains a list of functions used for the analysis of Time-of-Flight Secondary Ion Mass Spectrometry (ToF-SIMS) images in the following PhD thesis:
+simsToolkit contains the functions used for the analysis of Time-of-Flight Secondary Ion Mass Spectrometry (ToF-SIMS) images in the following PhD thesis: